 Along with creating plenty of uninhibited space to move around freely and safely, you will want to remove any dangerous elements located on the floors of your home that can result in the risk of slips or falls.
 Rugs that have a tendency to slide and are not firmly affixed to the floor should be removed, along with floor-situated cords, and anything else that presents the possibility of injury.
 While considering the above changes, you should also be taking into regard the various items and objects that you use on a daily basis and require easy access.

 No products found.

 Create a detailed list of the items that you most often use by taking a walk-through of your home and inspecting the contents of your medicine cabinet, various closets, kitchen and pantry, and more.
 Your most frequently used items can be easily reorganized or even put into a centralized location that you can easily walk to and access, thus saving you time, frustration, and reducing the possibility of injury by removing the need the strain and stretch to reach certain items.

-Your bathroom is a critically important location within your home where safety needs to be prioritized at the highest levels.
-With a bathroom’s smooth floor surfaces, water from baths and showers can create hazardous conditions for seniors to slip, fall, and possibly create serious injury to themselves.
+Your bathroom is a critically important location within your home where safety needs to be prioritized.
+With a bathroom’s smooth floor surfaces, water from baths and showers can create hazardous conditions for seniors to slip, fall, and possibly incur serious injury.

 There are a great number of options you can choose from to increase bathroom safety, including—but not limited to—cushioned bathroom tiles, non-slip vinyl material adhesive strips, traction-style peel-and-stick guards, patterned tread-tape, and much more.
 Non-slip, non-skid bath mats can also be easily added to tubs and showers to decrease the possibility of accidents and create a secure haven to perform all of your bathing needs.